dutgriff/rocket/README.md

 If you have knowledge of model rockets or physics and can analyse the calculations, please let me know if you find anything wrong.

 If you would like to expand this project in any way and need a developer to do so, let me know.
 I'm always up for a challenge.

+# Under Development
+I am merging the development branch into master prematurely to show the code more quickly when visiting the repo.
+Once the project is complete the Production branch will only have production ready code.
+This project is currently not production ready.

+The current master branch is hosted on [staging.rocket.dutgriff.com](https://staging.rocket.dutgriff.com/).

 ## Project setup
 ```